Cross-Border M&A and The Impact on Dealmaking in Austria and Switzerland22 September 2021

 During our insightful discussion, Moritz and Rainer, who both specialize in corporate and M&A work, provided insight into their respective markets.
 They also talked about the impact of working with international parties from a legal perspective.

 We discussed a range of topics: FDI regulations, universities as the breeding grounds for start-ups, cultural differences when working with foreign investors and how technology has made M&A dealmaking possible since the beginning of the COVID-19 pandemic in early 2020.

 Watch our 24-minute conversation below to learn about Moritz and Rainer’s views on the topics mentioned above.

 George Howard is an account executive at SS&C Intralinks, where he is responsible for the financial and legal advisory markets in Switzerland.
 He recently moved to the Zurich office after five years in London with Intralinks.
 George holds a bachelor’s degree in business and economics.

-Roland Petrenkó is an account executive responsible for Austrian clients and Swiss corporates.
+Roland Petrenkó is a senior account executive responsible for Austrian, German and Swiss clients.
 Prior to joining SS&C Intralinks, he worked for Clairfield International, Raiffeisen Bank International, Erste Group Bank and UniCredit.
-During his investment banking career, he gained transaction experience in multiple industries, focusing primarily on TMT & Consumer Goods.
-Roland holds a Bachelor’s degree in Business Consultancy and a Master’s degree in Banking and Finance.
+During his investment banking career, he gained transaction experience in multiple industries, focusing primarily on TMT and Consumer Goods.